VidTwin/VidTwin.github.io/README.md

-# Clarification of Supplementary Materials for Submission 8690: InstructAvatar
+# Clarification of Supplementary Materials for Submission 15694: VidTwin

-We have provided a PDF appendix and generated videos in our supplementary materials.
-Additionally, <font color='red'>**we highly encourage readers to explore the results via the `index.html`**</font> (open in a web browser).
+We have included a PDF appendix and generated videos as part of our supplementary materials.
+Additionally, we **strongly recommend that readers explore the results through `index.html`**, which can be opened in a web browser.

-Regarding the organization of folders, below is a list detailing the usage of each file or folder:
+The following is an overview of the contents and organization of the supplementary files:

-- `Appendix.pdf`: Contains additional explanations regarding more experimental results or implementation details that were not incorporated into the main text.
+- **`Appendix.pdf`**: Provides additional details on experimental results and implementation aspects that were not covered in the main text.
-- `video/emotional_talking/`  and `video/emotion_more.mp4`: Contain results demonstrating our model's ability for emotional talking control.
-- `video/facial_motion/` and `video/motion_more.mp4`: Contain results showcasing our model's ability for facial motion control.
-- `result/comparison.mp4`:  Contains results comparing our model with some baselines regarding emotional talking control.
+- **`video/cross/`**: Contains results from our cross-reenactment experiments.

-Feel free to check all the files and have a nice day!
+- **`video/disen/`**: Showcases the outcomes of our decoupling reconstruction experiments.
+- **`video/recon/`** and **`video/recon_baselines/`**: Include video reconstruction results, comparing our model's performance with baseline methods.

+Once again, we encourage you to visit the local website `index.html` for a more user-friendly exploration of the results and annotations.

+Thank you for reviewing our materials, and we wish you a pleasant experience!